Emma Slevin: Early life

-Junior
+Junior gymnastics career

 2016–17

 Slevin competed at the 2016 Irish Championships where she placed first in the Espoir division.
 Additionally she placed first on balance beam, third on floor exercise, and sixth on uneven bars.
 At the following year's competition she competed in the junior division and placed second behind Meg Ryan.
 Slevin made her international debut at the 2017 Flanders International Team Challenge in Ghent where she placed 24th in the all-around and helped Ireland place seventh as a team.
 Slevin concluded the season competing at the European Youth Olympic Festival where she finished 47th during qualifications.

 2018

 Slevin competed at the English Championships and finished first in the junior guest division.
 At the Irish Championships Slevin finished first in the junior division.
 In June Slevin competed at the Youth Olympic Qualifier and finished 16th, thus qualifying a spot for Ireland for the 2018 Summer Youth Olympics.
 At the Irish Super Championships Slevin finished second on uneven bars and first on floor exercise.
 She competed at the European Championships but did not qualify for any event finals.

 Slevin was selected to represent Ireland at the 2018 Youth Olympics, becoming the first Irish female gymnast to do so.
 Additionally she was selected as the Irish flag bearer for the opening ceremonies.

 At the Youth Olympic Games in Buenos Aires Slevin qualified to the all-around, vault, uneven bars, and balance beam finals.
 In the all-around final she placed sixth.
 During event finals she placed eighth on both vault and uneven bars and fifth on balance beam.